ivangfr/springboot-ldap-testcontainers/README.md

 2. Click on `simple-service-controller` to open it.

-3. Click on `GET /api/public`, on `Try it out` button and, finally, on `Execute` button.
+3. Click on `GET /api/public`, then on `Try it out` button and, finally, on `Execute` button.
 It will return
 ```
 Code: 200
 Response Body: It is public.